dev-bootcamp-2019/final-project-SuperSuperSingh/avoiding_common_attacks.md

 ## 3. Transaction protocols

-Used msg.sender as opposed to tx.origin
+Used msg.sender as opposed to tx.origin for value transfers.

 ## 4. Gas limits